 If you’re like many investors saving for retirement or another goal, you’ve heard about portfolio diversification.
 “Don’t put all your eggs in one basket” is among the most common pieces of wisdom dispensed to investors.

 Two typical avenues investors might use for diversification are mutual funds and exchange-traded funds (ETFs).
-When making a comparison of ETFs vs. mutual funds, it's important to note that ETFs and mutual funds are similar in that both represent a professionally managed “basket” of securities, typically stocks and bonds.
-Yet they're structured differently.
+When comparing ETFs and mutual funds, it’s important to note that ETFs and mutual funds are similar in that both represent a professionally managed or index-based “basket” of securities, typically stocks and bonds.
+Yet, they’re structured differently.

-Most, though not all ETFs feature a "passive" management approach and most, though not all mutual funds feature an "active" management approach; the expense ratios respective to both instruments may also vary; and the features and functionalities that make either instrument a good match for an individual investor is contingent upon the investor’s financial goals, resources and individual investing preferences.
+Years ago, the key difference between mutual funds and ETFs seemed simple.
+Most, though not all, ETFs featured a “passive” management approach, and most, though not all, mutual funds featured an “active” management approach.
+Since then, things have changed.
+Today, index-based mutual funds are common, while ETFs have expanded and grown to include some very complex, exotic, and risky products.
+The expense ratios respective to both instruments may also vary; and the features and functionalities that make either instrument a good match for an individual investor is contingent on the investor’s financial goals, resources, and individual investing preferences.

 For investors trying to decide whether mutual funds or ETFs are the right choice, it helps to delve a bit deeper in how they compare and contrast.
 First, let’s look at the landscape, which has changed dramatically over the last 25 years.

 An ETF is a single security that typically tracks an index or portfolio and seeks to target their performance.
 First introduced in 1993, ETFs have become more popular with investors who are looking to minimize costs while maximizing tax efficiency and investment visibility within their portfolios.